Skatteetaten/aurora-gradle-plugin/README.md

     aurora {
         useSpringBoot
     }

+By default the plugin will include [Skatteetaten MVC Starter](https://github.com/Skatteetaten/aurora-spring-boot-mvc-starter), if you are running a webflux setup include [Skatteetaten WebFlux Starter](https://github.com/Skatteetaten/aurora-spring-boot-webflux-starter) with this configuration:

     aurora {
         useSpringBoot {
             useWebFlux
         }
     }

+Should you choose to not use the starters or have other needs that perclude them, you can disable them like this:

+    aurora {
+        useSpringBoot

+        features {
+            auroraStarters = false
+        }
+    }

+Remove that you can use the `versions` block within `aurora` to downgrade a version of the starter if you experience issues.

 If devtools are enabled they will be included in the generated app.
 This instruction should be set globally in your `~/.gradle/gradle.properties` file and be turned of in ci server.
 They can also be enabled on a project basis like this: